 Food trucks are abundant on the North Shore, perhaps none more famous than the shrimp trucks – we recommend either Giovanni’s or Fumi’s.
 If it’s a local poke bowl you seek, try the unique combinations at Pupukea Grill, a food truck parked across from Shark’s Cove.
 You will find many other food trucks in that area, too.
 For a sweet snack, pop into Ted’s Bakery and try a piece of its legendary Chocolate Haupia Pie.

 For dinner, try another restaurant in Hale‘iwa, or one at Turtle Bay Resort.
-Or, if you’re lodging allows it, you can pick up ingredients in Hale‘iwa to cook at home.
+Or, if your lodging allows it, you can pick up ingredients in Hale‘iwa to cook at home.

 Day 7: The North Shore/Central Oahu

 In many cases, your flight back to the mainland will be late at night, meaning you can take advantage of your final day in full.
 The morning is a great place to tie up any lose ends on the North Shore, sneaking in one last half-day tour or revisiting a beach.
 You might also choose to stretch your legs before the flight by hiking to the ‘Ehukai Pillbox for a bird’s eye view of the North Shore.

 Traveling back from the North Shore, it’s a good time to make a couple stops in Central O‘ahu, an area of the island that is often overlooked.
 There are cultural sites, coffee farms, and local rum makers to visit (see our guide to Central O‘ahu for ideas).